 |piece ≠ peace||their ≠ there ≠ they’re||your ≠ you’re|

 3. Begin each sentence with a capital letter and end with proper punctuation.

 4. The titles of books, movies, and artworks should be italicized.
 The titles of articles should be in “quotes.”

 5. Write complete sentences that are clearly worded, not garbled and confusing.
 Do not use fragments, comma splices or run-on sentences.

 6. Avoid glaring grammatical errors.
 Look up the grammar rules if you do not remember the appropriate usage.
 Seek help in the writing center, or a grammar handbook such as the Purdue OWL.
 Grades will suffer because of spelling, grammar, sentence structure, and capitalization errors.

 7. When preparing a paper, create a thesis sentence that states the main idea of the essay or a topic sentence that states the main idea of the paragraph.
 Make sure to close with a strong conclusion that wraps up all your ideas.

 8. Organize the major supporting ideas and information so that the reader can follow.

 9.Before you submit your responses/writings, please re-read them out-loud (preferably to another human being) to edit spelling, grammar, and sentence structure.

 10. Also, I cannot emphasize enough how helpful the writing center is!
-Contact them email@example.com
+Contact them at email@example.com

 11. Wikipedia is never a valid source for research.
 It might lead you to other valid sources, but it by itself is not a valid source.